Agnello Participazio: Dogeship

-The dogeships of Giovanni Galbaio (787–804) and Obelerio degli Antenori (804-811) had been marred by a bitter conflict between a pro-Byzantine faction and a pro-Frankish one, which caused great instability and contributed to Pepin's attempted invasion.
+The dogeships of Giovanni Galbaio (787–804) and Obelerio degli Antenori (804–811) had been marred by a bitter conflict between a pro-Byzantine faction and a pro-Frankish one, which caused great instability and contributed to Pepin's attempted invasion.
 Fortunato, the patriarch of Grado, was pro-Frankish and a key player in this conflict.
 Agnello deposed him to avoid further troubles.
 Fortunato fled to France.
 Agnello replaced him with Giovanni, the abbot of San Servolo.

 One of Agnello's first priorities was to repopulate the places Pepin had ravaged: Chioggia and Albiola.
-As he was originally form Heraclea, which had been destroyed by his predecessor and by Pepin, he had it rebuilt and renamed Cittanova (New City).
+As he was originally from Heraclea, which had been destroyed by his predecessor and by Pepin, he had it rebuilt and renamed Cittanova (New City).
 He had the church of San Pellegrino, which had been demolished by the inhabitants of Grado during Pepin's attack, rebuilt.

 Agnello took measures to coordinate the development of Rivoalto.
 He put Nicolò Ardisonio in charge of fortifying the lidi (Lido and Pelletrina, the outlying islands of the lagoon) against the sea, also placing Lorenzo Alimpato in charge of land reclamation and Pietro Tradonico of the construction of new buildings.
 This was the beginning of the Rivolato group of islands developing into the city of Venice.

 Agnello founded monasteries on the islands of Barnaba and San Giuliano and provided priests with good supplies for the maintenance and decoration of churches wherever this was needed.
-He and his son Giovanni donated land on their properties in San Illario to the monks on the island of San Servolo.
+He and his son Giovanni donated land on their properties in San Ilario to the monks on the island of San Servolo.

 The Byzantine emperor Leo V the Armenian sent the relics of St. Zachary, paid for the construction of a monastery and church of San Zaccaria dedicated to this saint and sent architects to build it.
 He needed the friendship of Venice to obtain its support against the Saracens who were invading Sicily.